Tuscarawas County, Ohio

 Tuscarawas County vital records can be found at the Ohio Department of Health which has Birth Records since Dec 20, 1908; Death Records since since 1954 and copies of Marriage and Divorce Records since 1918 to present There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Ohio for current fees and application process.

-A list of Tuscarawas County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
+A list of Tuscarawas County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Ohio Archives, Historical & Genealogical Societies.

 - Tuscarawas County Chapter, OGS, PO Box 141, New Philadelphia, OH 44663-0141; Tuscarawas County Chapter, OGS meets at 307 Center St., Dennison, OH on the second Monday of each month at 7:30pm.